BhupendraGhongade/Testingvala-web/COMPLETE_VERCEL_CHECKLIST.md

 - **Impact**: Website will completely fail to load data

 ### 2. **MISSING VARIABLES** ⚠️
-You likely need to add 5 more variables to Vercel.
+You are missing up to 5 critical variables required for authentication, emails, and environment separation.

 ## 🔧 STEP-BY-STEP FIX